thu-pacman/AIPerf-MoE/README.md

-MoE Bench
+AIPerf-MoE
 ===

-MoE Bench is a benchmark for systems to train large AI models.
+AIPerf-MoE is a benchmark of AIPerf for systems to train large AI models.
 It aims at measuring both computation and communication power of a system.

 ## Benchmarking guide